johanslettengren/Project-Portfolio/README.md

 **Type:** Master’s Dissertation (University of Oxford)
 **Status:** Manuscript in preparation for journal submission (not publicly shared)

-### Abstract
+### Synopsis
-This dissertation explores the emerging field of structure-preserving operator learning, at the intersection of geometric numerical integration and scientific machine learning.
-Motivated by the tendency of conventional neural operators to violate intrinsic physical constraints — leading to unphysical solutions and instability over long time-horizons — two novel architectures are developed: the Quadratic First Integral Preserving DeepONet (QFIP-DeepONet) and the Symplectic Flow Network (SFN).
-These models incorporate physical constraints as a part of their architecture, aiming to enhance long-term stability without sacrificing predictive accuracy.
-The proposed architectures are evaluated on both ordinary and partial differential equations (ODEs and PDEs), specifically the harmonic oscillator and the non-linear Schrödinger equation.
-In the ODE setting, the QFIP-DeepONet effectively eliminates first integral drift and reduces generalisation error, although improvements in pointwise accuracy remain modest.
-Likewise, SFN achieves substantially lower generalisation error and improved stability, validating the benefit of enforcing symplectic structure, and in this case we see a significantly reduced accuracy.
-In the PDE experiments, structure-preserving models again demonstrate enhanced conservation of invariants and qualitative stability, although this does not always lead to improved quantitative results.
-Overall, the results demonstrate that embedding geometric structure into operator learning architectures can significantly improve the qualitative behaviour and reliability of data-driven models for dynamical systems.
-This work contributes to the growing field of physics-informed machine learning by advancing methods that respect the fundamental structures underpinning physical systems.
+This dissertation develops two novel architectures for **structure-preserving operator learning**: the Quadratic First Integral Preserving DeepONet (QFIP-DeepONet) and the Symplectic Flow Network (SFN).
+Both models embed conservation laws directly into their architectures, aiming to improve the long-term stability of neural operator predictions on ODEs and PDEs while respecting physical structure.

 ### Key Results
 - **QFIP-DeepONet** effectively eliminates first integral drift in ODEs and reduces generalization error, though with modest gains in pointwise accuracy.